programming-notes/pig-latin-challenge/README.md

 ##Learning Competencies

+* Model a real world system using ruby code
+* Reading and Writing Psuedocode.

 ##Summary

 Here's a story every programmer knows.
 Your friend George comes up to you one day and asks, "I have an idea for a script, but I don't want to write it.
 Will you, my talented programmer friend, do it for me?"